What is a Shaker Kitchen Style?

 Finishing your Shaker Kitchen

-The simple lines of the cabinetry mean that it can easily compliment any style of kitchen.
+The simple lines of the cabinetry mean that it can easily complement any style of kitchen.
 Here are some ideas for finishing your Shaker-style kitchen.

-While traditionally a Shaker kitchen was unpainted, you can bring your kitchen into the 21st century with some deep, bold colour.
-Finish your cabinets in black, navy or chocolate brown for a dramatic and modern room.
+While a traditional Shaker kitchen was unpainted, you can bring your kitchen into the 21st century by finishing it in some deep, bold colours.
+Finish your cabinets in black or navy for a dramatic kitchen.
+Or, invert the look with dark countertops and light door fronts for a grey Shaker style kitchen.
 Add some warmth and contrast with light wood, wicker, and brass.